magento/merchdocs/src/catalog/product-create-configurable.md

     ![]({% link images/images/product-configurations-quantity-different.png %}){: .zoom}
     _Different Quantities per Attribute_

-When configuration for images, price, and quantity are complete, click <span class="btn">Next</span> in the upper-right corner.
+When configuration for images, price, and quantity are complete, click <span class="btn">Next</span> in the top-right corner.

 ### Step 4: Generate the product configurations